Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Two non-blackbody spectral models

 The emergent $F_\nu$ from a disk atmosphere depends on the opacity and thus the density {\em in the atmosphere}, which will be lower than the average interior density.
 We adopt an atmospheric density $\rho_{\rm atm}(r)$ which is a constant fraction of the interior density $\rho(r)$.
-To find $F_\nu(r)$ or $E_\nu(r)$ thus requires knowing the gas density $\rho(r)$, which in turn requires knowing the disk interior temperature $T(r)$.
-In the Appendix we derive $\rho(r)$ and $T(r)$ in the gas pressure dominated region of an AGN accretion disk.
-Once an atmospheric density $\rho_{\rm atm}(r)$ is adopted, the characteristic disk surface temperature $T_S(r)$ is determined iteratively by requiring $\int F_\nu(\rho_{\rm atm}(r),T_S(r)) = D(r)$.
-We present results for a range of atmospheric densities for both non-blackbody spectral models considered.
+To find $F_\nu(r)$ or $E_\nu(r)$ thus requires knowing the gas density $\rho(r)$, which, for gas pressure-dominated regions of an AGN accretion disk, requires knowing the disk interior temperature $T(r)$.
+In such regions, we use the analytic expressions for $T(r)$ and $\rho(r)$ derived in the Appendix.
+For radiation pressure-dominated disk regions, we calculate $\rho(r)$ and $T(r)$ using Eq.\ 2.11 and 2.12 of SS73, respectively.\footnote{There is a typo in Eq.\ 2.12 of SS73, which reads $r^{-3/4}$ instead of the correct value of $r^{-3/8}$; see Eq.\ 5.9.10 of NT73.} The transition between these two regions is the radius at which they yield equal values of $\rho(r)$.
+We adopt radiation pressure-dominated values of $\rho(r)$ and $T(r)$ interior to that radius, and gas pressure-dominated values exterior to that radius.